 All service repairs are carried out by our qualified Factory trained Scuba and Breathing Apparatus Technicians.
-If you have any questions before or after a service please feel free to speak with Richard or Matt.
+If you have any questions before or after a service please feel free to speak with Richard or Steve.

 2. How long will the service take?

-We will complete the service or repair on your equipment within 5 working days of receiving it.
+We will endeavour complete the service or repair on your equipment within 5 working days of receiving it.
 Exceptions will be the age of your equipment and the availability of parts.
 We will then advise you of your options.
 Emergency and urgent repairs may attract a surcharge.

 3. What work is performed in a standard service?

 Detailed analysis of equipment takes place, therefore all service work, overhauls and repairs feature the following: